 dqt runs causal discovery across your metric time series, prunes edges with stability selection, and proposes directed metric→metric relationships annotated with lag, confidence, and E-values.
 Every edge reviewed by a human before entering the production DAG.

-The only DQ tool that ships causal discovery.
+The only data questioning tool that ships causal discovery.

 Every BI request your GTM team filed is a semantic definition waiting to be extracted.
 The ticket says what the metric means.
 The SQL says how it's computed.
 The report says what thresholds matter.